This post may contain affiliate links.

 Place 6 ramekins on a baking sheet and spray ramekins lightly with spray oil (I use coconut oil).

 Using an electric mixer, whip egg whites until frothy with soft peaks.
+(Set aside frothy egg whites to be added later in the recipe.)

-Add coconut flour, salt, and mix until combined.
+To this mixing bowl, add coconut flour, salt, and mix until combined.

-Add whipped egg whites and gently incorporate by folding until fully combined.
+Next, add whipped egg whites and gently incorporate by folding until fully combined.

 Pour mixture into the ramekins (or can use a small glass baking dish) filling almost to top.